Microsoft Xbox Gamescom 2018: Livestream, start time, what to expect

 Nvidia already kicked off Gamescom week with the announcement of its new GTX 2080 video card.
 Keep your eyes on our Gamescom hub page for more news from the show floor.
 And for more, see our sister site GameSpot's coverage of the show.

-Discuss: Microsoft Xbox Gamescom 2018 livestream: Fallout 76 beta coming to Xbox One first
+Discuss: Microsoft Xbox Gamescom 2018 livestream: Game Pass beta app available for Android and iOS

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.